amuyu/TIL/git/git-message.md

 - how you know it works - for example, which tests you ran.

 # enlginsh expression
-improve, add, update, remove, use, fix, upgrade,
+improve, add, update, remove, use, fix, upgrade, typo

+# example

 # ref